-There are two clues which can be gained from looking at a straddle.
-First is the market volatility which is expected from the security.
-The second clue is the expected trading range of this security by the date of expiration.
+Two clues can be gained from looking at a straddle.
+First is the market volatility, which is expected from the security.
+The second clue is this security’s expected trading range by the expiration date.

 Therefore, you’d need to decide if straddles are worth trading.
 That comes with study and practice.
 Don’t jump into advanced options trading without mastering the basics.

 If you need more help, take our options trading course.

 A long straddle is referred to as going long because you're buying.
 The investor will purchase a put option and a call option on the same underlying stock, index, interest rate, or other product.
 Both the put and call are bought at the identical strike price and the same date of expiration.
 The trader who has purchased a long straddle is profited if the underlying price moves significantly from the strike price.
 The purchase of options is called a long straddle.
 At the same time, the sale of the option is known as a short straddle.
 The movement can be either above or below the strike price.
 Here's a link for an alternate definition.

 A short straddle requires simultaneously selling a call and a put of the same security, using the same expiration date and strike price.
 Like the long straddle version, this strategy is more complex than many other trades.
 As a result, it requires a more advanced level of understanding of options trading.
 A short straddle is an option trading strategy similar to a long one.
 However, it goes in the opposite direction.

 - An investor who holds a long straddle has unlimited profit potential.
 In a volatile market, the trader will use the call option of the long straddle and let the put option expire.

 - If the price drops, the trader will use the put option and ignore the call option.
 It might sound like a spread, but it’s different.